inspedralbes/moodle-block_attendancetable/README.md

 Description
 ===========
-Block attendance table (hereinafter referred to as 'BAT') is a plugin based on Attendance [https://moodle.org/plugins/mod_attendance] and
+Block attendance table (hereinafter referred to as 'BAT') is a plugin based on [Attendance](https://moodle.org/plugins/mod_attendance) and
 Attendance Table [] used to show teachers and their students basic information on class attendance.
-BAT shows teachers the students with lowest attendance and students a toggeable bar with each course's attendance and multiple percentages.
+BAT shows teachers the students with lowest attendance, and students a toggeable bar with each course's attendance and multiple percentages.
 Additionally, students can add BAT to their dashboard to see each course's attendance.

 Instructions